Hadron masses from a Kaluza-Klein like Model: Abstract

 \section{Abstract}

 The purpose of this paper is to calculate the masses of the hadrons.
-More precisely the masses of the scalar and vector mesons as well as the baryons having $\frac{3 \hslash}{2}$ and $\frac{\hslash}{2}$ spin are calculated.
-The standard model of particle physics, delivering excellent results in many aspects of particle physics, as the particles decay rates or the anomalous magnetic moment, fails at calculating particle masses.
-Therefore, for this paper a Kaluza-Klein like model was developed based on the structure of the Standard Model.
+More precisely the masses of the scalar and vector mesons as well as the baryons having $\frac{\hslash}{2}$ and $\frac{3 \hslash}{2}$ spin without orbital momentum are calculated.
+It is hypothized the Kaluza-Klein like model does deliver results in particle physics complementing those of the standard model of particle physics.
+It is presumed the Standard Model and the Kaluza-Klein like model establish a dualism describing particle physics similar to wave-particle dualism.
+For this paper a Kaluza-Klein like model was developed based on the structure of the Standard Model.
 The model consists of 10 dimensions which are: one time, three usual macroscopic space and six compactified dimensions.
-Excitations - disturbances traveling with the speed of light on the 10D spacetime - are introduced.
-An excitation on a compactified dimension can induce a mass in 4D spacetime; it is accompanied by an integer, the excitation number, and has a well-defined spin.
-The model's free parameters are computed using the measured masses of the charged leptons, including the upper bound of the mass difference between electron and positron, the mesons $\pi^{0}, \pi^{+}, \rho^{0}, \phi, \psi, \Upsilon$, the top-quark mass, and the anomalous magnetic moment of the electron.
-The most important of the derived parameters are the compactification radius $\rho$, the weak coupling $\alpha_{w}$, the strong coupling $\alpha_{s}$ and the anti-neutrino to neutrino density ratio $\delta$.
-The formulas for calculating hadron masses are given and applied to approximately one hundred composite particles, which are compiled within four separate tables.
-The comparison between the measured masses of 64 hadrons and the calculations shows relative errors below $0.05$ for 50\% and below $0.1$ in 85\% of all cases.
-Pearson's correlation coefficient of masses measured versus calculated is $r=0.99$ with a significance of $p<10^{-56}$.
-The calculation results of another 36 hadron masses, not yet experimentally determined, are stated.
+Excitations - disturbances traveling with the speed of light on the 10D-spacetime - are introduced.
+An excitation on a compactified dimension can induce a mass in 4D-spacetime; it is accompanied by an integer, the excitation number, and has a well-defined spin.
+The model's parameters are determined using electron's g-factor and the measured masses of the charged leptons, the proton, the neutron, the mesons $\pi^{+}, \phi, \psi, \Upsilon$.
+The most important of the derived parameters are the compactification radius $\rho$, the weak coupling $\alpha_{w}$, the strong coupling $\alpha_{s}$ (for hadrons coupling strength) and the anti-neutrino to neutrino density ratio $\delta$.
+So far, exact formulas for calculating hadron masses were not derived.
+The approximate formulas, however, are reported and applied to about one hundred composite particles, which are compiled within four separate tables.
+The comparison between the measured masses of 64 hadrons and the approximations shows relative errors below $0.05$ for 55\% and below $0.1$ in 81\% of all cases.
+Pearson's correlation coefficient of masses measured versus calculated is $r=0.998$ with a significance of $p<10^{-73}$.
+The results of another 36 hadron masses, not yet experimentally determined, are stated.\\ For a better assessment of the presented model's validity, and in addition to the paper's original purpose, the strong, electric, and weak forces were calculated.
+These forces together with the other parameters are discussed and compared with measurements or values from the standard model of particle physics.